Advancing Tools for Simulation-Based Inference: Introduction

 One outcome of these phenomenological analyses is a set of open questions concerning the numerical stability of likelihood ratio estimation, especially its scaling towards the fully exclusive phase space and high-dimensional theory space.
 Here, we can use our physics understanding of LHC phase space and of the perturbative structure of the underlying quantum field theory.

-This is for instance evident in SMEFT, the theoretical description which allows us to combine rate and kinematic information from different processes~\cite{Butter:2016cvz,Brivio:2019ius,Elmer:2023wtr}.
-In SMEFT, the scattering matrix element is a Taylor series in the Wilson coefficients, typically truncated.
+This is for instance evident in SMEFT, a theoretical description which allows us to combine rate and kinematic information from different processes~\cite{Butter:2016cvz,Brivio:2019ius,Elmer:2023wtr}.
+In SMEFT, the scattering matrix element is expressed as a truncated Taylor series in the Wilson coefficients.
 This means that we can extract first and second derivatives rather than the full likelihood ratio~\cite{Chatterjee:2021nms,Chatterjee:2022oco,GomezAmbrosio:2022mpm}, including systematic uncertainties~\cite{Schofbeck:2024zjo}.
 Alternatively, this structure can also be exploited by learning the likelihood ratio at a set of basis points~\cite{Brehmer:2018eca,Chen:2023ind}.

 In this paper, we target some of the known numerical shortcomings of the standard \madminer tool box.
 In Sec.~\ref{sec:likelihood_learning} we discuss different ways of using our physics knowledge about LHC scattering amplitudes to improve likelihood learning.
 The advantages of morphing-aware sampling and derivative learning are best illustrated for a toy model in Sec.~\ref{sec:toy_compare}.
 The fractional smearing technique introduced in Sec.~\ref{sec:toy_frac} leads to a critical numerical improvement for our toy model and also for the $WZ$ application discussed in detail in Sec.~\ref{sec:lhc}.
 The benefits from the covariant L-GATr architecture become relevant once we probe higher-dimensional phase space, for instance for $WZ$ production at the reconstruction level.